romanpunia/aspromise/README.md

 ```

 And final feature is naming customization, modifying preprocessor definitions in __promise.hpp__ you could achieve desired naming conventions.
 By default C style is used (snake-case).

+In this example promise execution chain is multithreaded. __Execute()__ is called in thread A, then __co_await__ is called, thread A is now out of execution, some random thread B settles the promise and then thread B continues execution of script context.

 ## Core built-in dependencies
 * [AngelScript](https://sourceforge.net/projects/angelscript/)